openzfs/openzfs-docs/docs/Basic Concepts/RAIDZ.rst

 - we will have 128K/8k = 16 stripes with 8K of data and 4K of parity each

+- 16 stripes each with 12k, means we write 192k to store 128k

 so usable space ratio in this case will be 66%.